 Especially as a Canadian, a skating rink can bring on nostalgic feels.
 Did anyone else have a DIY skating rink in their backyard?
 If not, don’t worry it’s not as fancy as it sounds.

 Make sure to get your tickets in advance!!
-You can try walking up to the ticket booth on the day of, but the odds are not in your favor.
+You can try walking up to the ticket booth on the day of, but the odds are not in your favour.

 For mulled wine, sweet treats, and gift ideas, there are many markets to check out throughout the city.
 The Southbank has a couple; one near the London Eye (at the Southbank Centre) and one at the Tate Modern.